When most people think of calling it quits on a career, they immediately think of a move to Florida.

 Where exactly in New Mexico is the best place to retire?
 Well, there’s only one place to go for the answer — data — which returns Ruidoso as the best place to hang up your cleats.

 To that end, we have tried to identify the places in New Mexico that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Ruidoso don’t mind us spreading the word.

+We then narrowed it down to places with at least 5,000 people that weren’t townships.
 This left us with 30 places from across the state.

 - Low cost of living as measured by rent

 - Things to do (Museums, Colleges, and Libraries in town)

 - Nice weather

 We then ranked each of these places for each criteria from one to 30, with the lowest number being the best.